jhoogmoed/pupil_ros/README.md

 ## License
-This package is available under GNU and GPL3
+This package is available under GPL3